SkrideOne/cx/rust_docs/Vectorisation_handbook.md

 ## 7 Summary

-Vectorisation in Rust 1.90 relies on a balance between trusting the compiler and using explicit SIMD when necessary:
+Vectorisation in Rust 1.91 relies on a balance between trusting the compiler and using explicit SIMD when necessary.
+Nightly 1.91 inherits all improvements from 1.90 and adds safe wrappers for many `std::arch` intrinsics when the appropriate CPU features are enabled【684066008670463†L134-L140】, making it easier to experiment with low‑level SIMD without `unsafe`.
+The overall guidance remains unchanged:

 * Structure loops to make data access predictable and independent, avoid loop‑carried dependencies, and use iterators and zipped slices for clarity and performance (users.rust-lang.org).
 * Use `core::simd` to write portable, safe SIMD code.
 Employ `slice::as_simd` for aligned processing and handle tails with scalar code (doc.rust-lang.org).